 Research results

 In a cohort of patient with mostly Child class C (49.1%) or B (43.8%) cirrhosis, the cumulative incidence of the first HE-related readmissions was significantly higher in patients taking NSBBs compared to patients not receiving NSBBs (71.8% vs 41.8%, P < 0.0001).
 In multivariate analysis, after adjusting for demographics, markers of liver disease severity, selective beta-blocker, lactulose and rifaximin use, NSBB use [Hazard ratio: 1.74 (95%CI: 1.29-2.34)] was independently associated with the first HE-related readmissions over a median follow-up of 3.8 years.
-These results warrant further multicenter clinical trials to explore the impact of NSBBs on HE and other portal hypertension complications
+These results warrant further multicenter clinical trials to explore the impact of NSBBs on HE and other portal hypertension complications.

 Research conclusions